pingcap/docs/tidb-cloud/migrate-from-op-tidb.md

 You need to [deploy TiCDC](https://docs.pingcap.com/tidb/dev/deploy-ticdc) to replicate incremental data from the upstream TiDB cluster to TiDB Cloud.

 1. Confirm whether the current TiDB version supports TiCDC.
 TiDB v4.0.8.rc.1 and later versions support TiCDC.
 You can check the TiDB version by executing `select tidb_version();` in the TiDB cluster.
-If you need to upgrade it, see [Upgrade TiDB Using TiUP](https://docs.pingcap.com/tidb/dev/upgrade-tidb-using-tiup).
+If you need to upgrade it, see [Upgrade TiDB Using TiUP](https://docs.pingcap.com/tidb/dev/deploy-ticdc#upgrade-ticdc-using-tiup).

 2. Add the TiCDC component to the TiDB cluster.
-See [Scale a TiDB Cluster Using TiUP](https://docs.pingcap.com/tidb/dev/scale-tidb-using-tiup).
+See [Add or scale out TiCDC to an existing TiDB cluster using TiUP](https://docs.pingcap.com/tidb/dev/deploy-ticdc#add-or-scale-out-ticdc-to-an-existing-tidb-cluster-using-tiup).

     1. Edit the `scale-out.yaml` file to add TiCDC: